libriscv/rvscript/README.md

 bash build.sh
 ```

-The engine itself should have no external dependencies outside of libriscv.
+The engine itself should have no external dependencies outside of libriscv and libfmt.

 Running the engine is only half the equation as you will also want to be able to modify the scripts themselves.
 To do that you need a RISC-V compiler.
 However, the gameplay binary is provided with the repo so that you can run the engine demonstration without having to download and build a RISC-V compiler.

+While you can technically just install the `g++-10-riscv64-linux-gnu` package and use that to compile your scripts, keep in mind that it will use glibc and compressed instructions are enabled.
+Especially compressed instructions are less efficient when emulating RISC-V. Newlib is generally preferred as the libc because it doesn't bloat the binaries.

 ## Getting a RISC-V compiler